We Need Men.

 I need the men around me to not feel afraid of being attacked for simply being men.

-(Especially my white, straight, conservative, Christian men---who by the way, are also FLAWED, IMPERFECT, SOMETIMES RUDE, STUPID, and IGNORANT.
+(Especially my white, straight, conservative, Christian men---who by the way, are also flawed, imperfect, sometimes rude, stupid, and ignorant.
 Yes, we get it.
-We hear you.
-BUT-)
+We think you made your point.

-Their voice and their livelihood are not invalid simply by virtue of being all of the above.
+BUT- their voice and their livelihood are not invalid simply by virtue of being all of the above.)

 I am grateful for the fathers, husbands, brothers, and sons, who know they are men and take that responsibility as a mandate from God, and they fear Him.

-If I don't lose my mind by then, my sons will be encouraged to walk with the fear of a Holy, active, just, all-knowing God, who will demand an account for every thought and deed and leave nothing left unaccounted for.
+If I don't lose my mind, my sons will be encouraged to walk with the fear of a Holy, just, all-knowing God, who will demand an account for every thought and deed and leave nothing left unaccounted for.

-I am more wary of a society that can't put two and two together, that we need God in order to not have corrupt men.
-Continuing to deny Him will only perpetuate the problems that women are rightly critical of.
+I am more wary of a society that can't put two and two together, that we depend on God in order to escape being ruled by corrupt men.
+Continuing to deny Him in every arena of society will only perpetuate the problems that women are rightly critical of.